cyanide0081/rffmpeg/README.md

 You can also pass any of the flags below to help you organize your batch conversions a little

- * **-newfolder** : puts your converted files inside a new folder (which is itself created inside the input file's directory)
+ * **-subfolder** : puts your converted files inside a new folder (which is itself created inside the input file's directory)
-    * You can also give it a custom name using an equal sign, as in: `-newfolder=你好`
+    * You can also give it a custom name using an equal sign, as in: `-subfolder=你好`
- * **-newpath**  : puts your converted files inside a new directory
+ * **-custompath**  : puts your converted files inside a new directory
-    * Unlike --newfolder, you have to explicitly name the new path, as in: `-newpath=/home/user/Music/你好`
+    * Unlike --newfolder, you have to explicitly name the new path, as in: `-custompath=/home/user/Music/你好`

  * **-cl**       : deletes the original files permanently after conversion (**don't use this if you're not sure the conversion will work properly**)